renanfneves/bounce-checkout/README.md

 - [ ] It should be able to submit checkout the block a storage spot;
 - [ ] It should be able to retry submit if anything happens during the request submit process;

+## Other Docs

+You can follow a Kanban Board create for this project where all task and feature were planned, refined and developed.
+You can find it on Projects tab in this repository.